Portfolio

 Family Garden

 The garden already had established borders at the top of the garden, a good lawn and paving adjacent to the house.
-The design aimed to use what was already there, but extended the paving to allow for a covered seating area and enlarged the planted areas to provide richer and more dense planting.
-The seated area was placed to one side so that the grass area was optimised, but also pulled away from the fence line so that planted troughs could soften the fence and provide a backdrop to the seated entertainment space.
+My design aimed to use what was already there, but extended the paving to allow for a covered seating area and enlarged the planted areas to provide richer and more dense planting.
+To allow for a larger lawn for the children, the design moved the seating area to the right, but also offset it from the fence line so that planted troughs could soften the fence and provide a backdrop to the seated entertainment space.

 Driveway Turning Circle

 This planting plan is for a large island in the client’s driveway.
-They wanted simple maintenance and long flowering plants with a fairly muted palette.
-Some year-round structure comes from the evergreen shrubs, Pittosporum and Choisya, and the Nepeta and Gaura flower from May to September and clumps of Salvia from June to October.
+They wanted the island to be focal point as you arrived at their home, with simple maintenance and long flowering plants and a fairly muted palette.
+The planting plan includes some year round evergreen shrubs and a variety of robust plants that flower from April to October.

 Contact me for an initial consultation